pragmint/open-practices/practices/work-in-small-increments.md

 ## Resources

 ### [Know Your Next Commit](https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_47#know-your-next-commit)
-A guideline advocating for clarity and foresight in planning commits, emphasizing the practice of keeping changes small and manageable for streamlined development and easier troubleshooting.
+A guideline advocating for clarity and foresight in planning commits, emphasizing the practice of keeping changes small and manageable for incremental development and easier troubleshooting.

 ### [An Argument Against PRs](https://www.youtube.com/watch?v=ZlLZEQQBcFg)
 A video discussion that critiques the standard use of pull requests, arguing for a workflow that favors smaller, frequent updates to foster better collaboration and efficiency in software development.